 It doesn't get more American than the Ford Mustang.
 With a rich history and decades of success, the Ford Mustang has become a household name.
-Its tough V8 engine and beautiful aesthetics have become trademarks that we've learned to associate with this magnificent vehicle.
+It's tough V8 engine and beautiful aesthetics and body styles have become trademarks that we've learned to associate with this magnificent vehicle.
 Lets pull off the car covers and take a close look at the top 10 Ford Mustangs of all time.

 If you owned a Mustang that wore the SVT Cobra badge between 1993 through 2004, then you had in your possession one of the highest performing Mustangs at the time.
 SVT Cobras were better in nearly every aspect: handling, power, and an overall better driving experience.
 They most certainly outclassed your typical V8 Mustang and that's before you even considered the special edition track-ready Cobra R models.
 The Cobra R were built for performance, and that's exactly what they excelled at.
 Introduced in 1993, the Cobra R had a 235 hp 5.0-liter V8, bigger wheels, upgraded shocks, extra cooling, and larger brakes than your run of the mill Mustang.
 Items such as the air conditioning, stereo, and rear seat were removed for the sake of making this vehicle as light as possible.
 It's no wonder that the Cobra R was among the top performing Mustangs during its run.